ammarhakim/gkyl-doc/source/about.rst

 physics code mostly written in `LuaJIT <http://luajit.org>`_, with time-critical parts written in C++.
 Gkyl contains solvers for gyrokinetic equations, Vlasov-Maxwell equations, and multi-fluid equations.
-Gkyl is a successor of the Gkeyll (aka G1) code, and *contains ab-initio and novel implementations* of algorithms in the original code.
+Gkyl *contains ab-initio and novel implementations* of a number of algorithms, and perhaps is unique in using a JIT compiled typeless dynamic language for its implementation.

 One of the main innovations in Gkyl is the blurring of boundaries between user written code (i.e. input files) and backend solver